rajeshpleti/SITHARAMA/Elysium search index .md

 If the saved search is associated with a different index pattern than is currently selected, opening the saved search changes the selected index pattern.
 The query language used for the saved search will also be automatically selected.

+## 9. Index Management

+Kibana requires an index pattern to access the Elasticsearch data that you want to explore.
+An index pattern selects the data to use and allows you to define properties of the fields.
+	* Create an index pattern
+	* Explore and configure the data fields
+	* Set the default index pattern
+	* Delete an index pattern

+** To access the Index Patterns view, you must have the Kibana privilege Index Pattern Management.
+To create an index pattern, you must have the Elasticsearch privilege view_index_metadata.
+To add the privileges, open the main menu, then click Stack Management > Roles.
+** If a read-only indicator appears in Kibana, you have insufficient privileges to create or save index patterns.
+The buttons to create new index patterns or save existing index patterns are not visible.
+For more information, refer to Granting access to Kibana.

+### Create an index pattern
+If you collected data using one of the Kibana ingest options, uploaded a file, or added sample data, you get an index pattern for free, and can start exploring your data.
+If you loaded your own data, follow these steps to create an index pattern.

+1. Open the main menu, then click to Stack Management > Index Patterns.
+2. Click Create index pattern.